 The learning outcomes of the thesis, as well as the evaluation criteria and the minimum criteria for each grade, shall be presented at the kick-off meeting of the master’s thesis project.
 The thesis supervisor is responsible of ensuring that the thesis advisor is aware of the evaluation criteria of Aalto master’s theses, particularly in cases where the student performs their work outside Aalto University.

+When you wish to submit the final version of your thesis, you need to have a permission from the supervisor to submit the thesis.
 The evaluation and approval of a completed master's thesis is applied for with an electronic form through eAgePlease note that the thesis you upload in the eAge-system should be the same as the version you return to your supervisor for evaluation.

 You should have a valid and approved study plan in SISU when you apply for approval of your thesis.
 Contact your Planning Officer by email if you need approval for your study plan.

 After the submission of the thesis, the supervisor has to give their evaluation report within four weeks.
 With this in mind, students should consider carefully into which of the Degree Programme Committee meetings they are submitting their thesis for approval.
+See the application deadlines and Committee meeting dates.

 The thesis supervisor’s evaluation report shall follow the Master's thesis evaluation guidelines, including a written statement on the thesis with a proposal for a grade.
 The supervisor submits this examiner’s report to the Degree Programme Committee.
 When preparing the report, the supervisor requests statement(s) from the thesis advisor(s).
 It is also highly recommended that the supervisor, advisor(s), and the student have a meeting on the evaluation, where the supervisor justifies the given grade, based on the evaluation criteria.
 In cases where the supervisor has proposed the grade ‘excellent’ (5), ‘passable’ (1), or ‘fail’, the Degree Programme Committee shall, when possible, consult a university professor, adjunct professor, professor of practice, FiDiPro professor or senior university lecturer with expertise in the research field when deciding on the grade.
 Having familiarized itself with the examiner’s report and any additional statements, the Degree Programme Committee shall decide on the approval of the thesis and on its grading.
 If the Degree Programme Committee does not approve the thesis nor grades it, the application is returned to the student.